Mandragora art roots

 Mandrahee is also interested in the concepts of anthropomorphism, the attribution of human traits to non-human artworks.

 Mandrakes consider real pictures serving to abandon anthropocentric narrative coherence.
 How to escape art business predators when the art world is like a gigantic flea market?
+You can only be happy in the present moment, here and now.

 benevolent irony